Is Your Smartband Smart Enough to Know Who You Are: Continuous Physiological Authentication in The Wild

 \section{Conclusion}

 We proposed a scalable, unobtrusive and seamless continuous authentication system with commercial grade smartwatches and smartbands.
 We collected physiological data from 28 participants and demonstrated the EER measures for each of the participants in a real-life scenario.
 We proposed state-of-the art preprocessing for signals coming from real-life data with artifacts due to the physical construction of the smartwatches.
 We achieved promising results by using our system (4.4\% EER with Empatica E4).
 We showed the effect of different smartwatches.
 The selection of the classifier for the proposed system is very important.
 We applied feature based signal processing along with machine learning classifiers (kNN, RF, MLP and LDA).
-Even-though, Gear S2 is a newer model of Gear S, due to the its leather strap, the signals coming from heart rate monitoring unit contained higher amount of artifacts, therefore it effects the overall quality of the RR intervals and the authentication system's performance.
+Even-though, Gear S2 is a newer model of Gear S, due to its leather strap, the signals coming from the heart rate monitoring unit contained higher amount of artifacts, therefore it affects the overall quality of the RR intervals and the authentication system's performance.
 For the authentication systems based on PPG sensors, sport straps can be a better choice, as shown in Figure \ref{fig:straps}.
 We showed that HRV can be used for continuous authentication without interrupting the activity of the user.
 We applied a signal removal procedure by using the overall RR interval quality measure, a higher quality leads to better performance after 80\% quality threshold.